Use code "SHOP10" and enjoy 10% off sitewide!

 Artistic Depictions

-Lord Krishna is frequently portrayed in traditional Indian art forms, revealing his divine pastimes.
+Lord Krishna God is frequently portrayed in traditional Indian art forms, revealing his divine pastimes.
 Common pooja backdrops include scenes of Krishna holding his flute, surrounded by cows, against pooja cloth decorated with intricate patterns.
 The settings often feature:

 • krishna with cow backdrop pooja backdrop indian backdrop pooja wall decor cloth backdrop pooja cloth traditional backdrop pooja decoration